VictorTagayun/STM32F769I-DISCO_RCC_BSP_LED-PB_SDRAM_QSPI_LCD_STemWin_TS/readme.md

 create folder Middlewares\ST\STemWin\inc add all *.h files

-add to path includes
+add to path "Includes"
 	Middlewares\ST\STemWin\inc

 Copy all binary files
 	Middlewares\ST\STemWin\Lib

 add to "library Paths"
 	Middlewares\ST\STemWin\Lib

 add binary file in "libraries"
 	:STemWin_CM7_wc32_ARGB.a

-copy to Core\Src
+copy to Core\Src - usually these files are located in "STemWin\Target" folder except GUI_X.c is in "Middlewares\ST\STemWin\OS"
 	GUI_X.c - from example like "STemWin_helloworld" or repository
 	GUIConf.c - from example like "STemWin_helloworld", repository cause error cannot fit in "RAM"
 	LCDConf.c - from example like "STemWin_helloworld" none in repository

-copy to Core\Inc
+copy to Core\Inc - usually these files are located in "STemWin\Target" folder
 	GUIConf.h - from example like "STemWin_helloworld", repository missing #define GUI_USE_ARGB (1)    /* The color format to use is ABGR */
 	LCDConf.h - from example like "STemWin_helloworld" none in repository